sustainable-software-sustainability/website/content/sections/wosss21/discussion-breakouts.md

  - What the current solutions are
  - What’s unsolved and needs further work
  - Who is doing good work in this area
- - Are there any other data point of interest
+ - Are there any other data points of interest
  - Who should lead the promotion of the work
  - Who should lead the actual work
  - What critical support is missing